priv-kweihmann/meta-sca/docs/add_your_own.md

 **NOTE**: you could apply any different `LICENSE` if you like, but contributing the final implementation back to `meta-sca` would only work if it's licensed `BSD-2-Clause`

-### Bringing live to the sca class
+### Bringing life to the sca class

-Now it's time to bring some live into `sca-myfoolint.bbclass`.
+Now it's time to bring some life into `sca-myfoolint.bbclass`.

 First of all we need to code `do_sca_myfoolint` function